shze/lazysync/README.md

 * Syncing lazily works by creating symlinks in the `local` folder that point to the corresponding file in the `remote` folder.
 This avoids downloading files whose content is not needed (yet).
 * If a file is read, it is downloaded, the symlink is replaced with a copy of the file contents.
-That a file is read is determined by an updated atime of the remote file.
-(This means reading a file can be faked by `touch`ing the file.)
+That a file is read is determined by checking the Linux kernel's list of open files.
+* This assumes that the remote file is cached locally once it is downloaded and not downloaded again.
+This is true for davfs2.
+* A file that is opened and read can be missed if the open time is too short to be detected.
+If the file access is missed, the file won't be downloaded.
 * The local copy of the file is kept until a change to the `remote` file occurs, at which point the `local` copy is replaced by a symlink.